ericdequ/contechnews/data/blog/advanced_surveying_and_mapping/enhancing_accuracy_in_construction_surveying_unpacking_the_power_of_real-time_kinematic_rtk_gps.md

 Real-Time Kinematic (RTK) GPS has revolutionized the field of construction surveying by providing centimeter-level accuracy.
 This technology swiftly positions surveying data by correcting GPS signals, fostering precision and boosting efficiency during project execution.

-In this guide, we'll explore how to implement and leverage RTK GPS in construction surveying.
+In this guide, well explore how to implement and leverage RTK GPS in construction surveying.

 # Table of Contents